-Density Limits: Maximum of:

-Density Limits.
-2 Dwelling units per acre.
+Density Limits: Maximum of: 2 Dwelling units per acre.
+See Zoning District Incentives below.

-Č 1

-See Zoning District Incentive below.

 Fences are not counted toward density limits.

-Structures/Uses Per Lot: Maximum of:

-2 Principal Structures and

-2 Principal Uses

-Home Business and Home Industry are not considered Principal Uses.
+Structures/Uses Per Lot: Maximum of: 2 Principal Structures and 2 Principal Uses Home Business and Home Industry are not considered Principal Uses.
 Fences are not counted toward Structures limits.

-Dimensional Requirements

-- New Lots

-Minimum Lot Size: 1/8 acre

-Minimum Lot Frontage: 150 ft

-Structure Height (Max): 38 ft to the highest point of the ridge line

-All Structures over 24 feet from average grade to the eave line or 38 feet

-to the ridge line are subject to Development Review Board written

-decision and approval.

-Setback-Front (Min): 20 ft

-Measured from edge of the actual or proposed road right-of-way

-Setback-Side/Rear 20 ft

-(Min): Measured from the property line
+Dimensional Requirements - New Lots Minimum Lot Size: 1/8 acre Minimum Lot Frontage: 150 ft Structure Height (Max): 38 ft to the highest point of the ridge line All Structures over 24 feet from average grade to the eave line or 38 feet to the ridge line are subject to Development Review Board written decision and approval.
+Setback-Front (Min): 20 ft Measured from edge of the actual or proposed road right-of-way Setback-Side/Rear (Min): 20 ft Measured from the property line